hhow09/minesweeper/README.md

    After the refactoring, I inspected the performance with Chrome devtools.
 I found out that performance was not improved and the bottleneck actually lies in `unstable_runWithPriority` of `React scheduler`, not the render process of `Cell`.
 The `Cell` itself maybe too simple to affect the performance.
 I should have noticed that before refactoring!

+   It would be interesting to compare React project with other examples made with pure javascript (without framework).
+For example: [Hedronium/minesweeper](https://github.com/Hedronium/minesweeper), it directly manipulate DOM tree.
+Only with rough comparison, under the same Board configuration, performance does not have significant difference compared to this project.

 ## Limitation When scaling up Board

 1. Recursion and Maximum call stack exceed